 Networking coffee break

-- What will the market look like in 12 months’ time?
+- What will the ecosystem look like in five years?

 Close of day 1 and networking cocktail